Direct applications to Deakin for Trimester 2 2021 have closed

 Study the Master of Engineering and you will develop research, technical and problem-solving skills, and the ability to design and implement engineering projects as part of a professional team.
 This degree focuses on practical experience and enables you to partner with industry and form professional networks.
 You will gain the advanced project management skills required to tackle complex, industry-focused problems head on.

-This course is designed to build on your foundational knowledge in engineering and extend your research, technical engineering and professional skills gained from a 3-year undergraduate degree.
+This course is designed to build on your foundational knowledge in engineering and extend the research, technical engineering and professional skills gained from a three-year undergraduate degree.

 Want to develop advanced engineering skills and progress your career?